OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 if (byteOfLEDs == B00111111)
 ```

-We use a `for` loop to set all the LEDs off and set the `byteOfLEDs` back to `B01000000`, representing all LEDs are off.
+We use a `for` loop to set all the LEDs off and set the `byteOfLEDs` back to `B01000000`, representing all LEDs are off.-->